Kayne Bonnevie

-Kayne Bonnevie (born 22 July 2001) is a French professional footballer who plays as a goalkeeper for club Quevilly-Rouen.
+Kayne Bonnevie (born 22 July 2001) is a French professional footballer who plays as a goalkeeper for Championnat National 1 club Limonest.

 Career

 Born in Écully in the Metropolitan France, Bonnevie moved to Kourou, French Guiana with his family during childhood.
 He started his football career in local club Le Geldar.
 In 2016, he joined the Lyon youth academy.

 On 22 April 2021, Bonnevie signed his first professional contract with Lyon.

 In July 2023, he joined Quevilly-Rouen, signing a three-year contract.
 On 4 November 2023, he made his professional debut against Rodez in a 3–1 Ligue 2 win.